AroLeaf/doki-themes/readme.md

 # Doki Theme Extensions

-**Doki Theme is a project by [Unthrottled](https://github.com/Unthrottled), all credits for the themes and assets used go to Unthrottled.** All I did was support theming additional things.
+**[Doki Theme](https://github.com/doki-theme) is a project by [Unthrottled](https://github.com/Unthrottled).
+All credits for the themes and assets used go to Unthrottled.** All I did was support theming additional things.

 ## Screenshots

+These are just a few of the themes.

 <details>
   <summary>Raphtalia</summary>